Vickers machine gun: Use

 The gun and its tripod were carried separately and both were heavy.
 The Vickers Mk I was 30 lb (13.6 kg) without the water and tripod, and weighed 40 lb (18.1 kg) with the water.
-The original design did not anticipate it being carried up jungle-covered mountains on men's backs, but such was the weapon's popularity that men were generally content to pack it to all manner of difficult locations.
-The tripod would be set up to make a firm base, often dug into the ground a little and perhaps with the feet weighted down with sandbags.
+The original design did not anticipate it being carried in difficult terrain on men's backs, but the weapon was so popular that soldiers were generally content to carry it to all manner of difficult locations.
+The tripod would be set up to make a firm base, often slightly dug into the ground and with the feet weighted down with sandbags.

 The water jacket would be filled with about 4 L of water from a small hole at the rear end, sealed by a cap.
 The evaporative cooling system, though heavy, was very effective and enabled the gun to keep firing far longer than its air-cooled rival weapons.
 If water was unavailable, soldiers were known to resort to using their urine.
 It was sometimes claimed that crews would fire off a few rounds simply to heat their gun's cooling water to make tea, despite the resulting brew tasting of machine-oil.
 In extremely cold weather, the cooling water could freeze and damage the gun.
 This problem was addressed using an insulating water jacket cover, introduced in 1918 but still in use during the Korean War.
-Some crews added vehicle antifreeze, others drained the water jacket, or simply fired a few rounds periodically to keep the water from freezing.
+To further combat freezing, some crews added vehicle antifreeze, drained the water jacket, or simply fired a few rounds periodically.